Skip to main content

 To reduce out-of-context generations and improve grounding quality:

-Use clear and complete context: Ensure relevant facts are included in the context window and are easy to reference.
+Use clear and complete context: You should ensure that all facts needed for an ideal response are included in the context window.

-Audit across prompt types: Compare how different tasks (e.g., summarization, QA, generation) influence context drift.
+Audit across prompt types: Compare how different tasks (e.g., summarization, QA) influence context drift, and use different models, prompts, and/or context windows for each.

 Context Adherence is critical for grounded generation tasks like RAG, search, summarization, and citation.
 However, it should not be used in context-light applications.